stape22/service-app/tasks.md

 ## Dev Environment

 * [ ] [KNOWN ISSUE] Ensure Supabase CLI is recognized in all dev environments (Cursor/editor and user terminal); document any required steps

+---

+# [2024-06-10] Recent Progress
+- KanbanBoard organism implemented per Figma (see dev-log.md)
+- Avatar atom ported and integrated
+- Tailwind config updated for Figma tokens; build errors resolved
+- useAuth export and blank screen fix complete
+- All changes documented in dev-log.md

+# [2024-06-11] Dev Notes
+- Removed unused 'idx' variable from AddRooferForm.tsx contacts.map callback to resolve linter warning.
+No functional changes.

+## 🔄 Refactor: Dashboard vs. Jobs Page Responsibilities

+**Goal:**
+Ensure the Dashboard is view-only (shows jobs in calendar, table, kanban, etc.) and the Jobs page is for adding/managing jobs (no multi-view display).

+### Tasks & Subtasks

+1. **Audit Current Implementation**
+   - [ ] Review Dashboard page for job views (calendar, table, kanban).
+   - [ ] Review Jobs page for job views and job management features.

+2. **Refactor Pages**
+   - [ ] Move all job view components (calendar, table, kanban) to Dashboard.
+   - [ ] Ensure Jobs page contains only job creation and management features (add, edit, delete).

+3. **Update Navigation**
+   - [ ] Update navigation labels and routes to reflect new structure.

+4. **Update Tests**
+   - [ ] Update or add unit tests for Dashboard (view-only).
+   - [ ] Update or add unit tests for Jobs page (add/edit/delete only).

+5. **Update Documentation**
+   - [ ] Update README.md with new page purposes and user flow.
+   - [ ] Add dev-log.md entry for this change.
+   - [ ] Update tasks.md with this checklist.